Elton John: Early life and education

-For the next five years, John attended Saturday classes at the Academy in central London, and he has said he enjoyed playing Frédéric Chopin and Johann Sebastian Bach and singing in the choir during Saturday classes, but that he was not otherwise a diligent classical student.
+For the next five years, John attended Saturday classes at the Academy in Central London, and he has said he enjoyed playing Frédéric Chopin and Johann Sebastian Bach and singing in the choir during Saturday classes, but that he was not otherwise a diligent classical student.
 "I kind of resented going to the Academy," he said.
 "I was one of those children who could just about get away without practising and still pass, scrape through the grades."
 He has said that he would sometimes skip classes and ride around on the London Underground.
 Several instructors have attested that he was a "model student", and during the last few years he took lessons from a private tutor in addition to his classes at the Academy.
 He left the Academy before taking the final exams.

-John's mother, though strict with her son, was more vivacious than her husband, and something of a free spirit.
+John's mother, though strict with her son, was more outgoing than her husband, and something of a free spirit.
 With Stanley Dwight uninterested in his son and often absent, John was raised primarily by his mother and maternal grandmother.
 When his father was home, the Dwights had vehement arguments that greatly distressed John.
 When he was 14, they divorced.
-His mother then married a local painter, Fred Farebrother, a caring and supportive stepfather whom John affectionately called "Derf" ("Fred" backwards).
+His mother then married a local painter, Fred Farebrother, a caring and supportive stepfather whom John affectionately called "Derf", "Fred" backwards.
 They moved into flat No. 3A in an eight-unit apartment building called Frome Court, not far from both previous homes.
-There John wrote the songs that launched his career as a rock star; he lived there until he had four albums simultaneously in the American Top 40.
+John wrote the songs that launched his career as a rock star, there.
+He lived there until he had four albums, simultaneously, in the American Top 40.